Ascolta

 Concetti Chiave

-• The Industrial Revolution was driven by population growth, increased demand for goods, and the need for efficient production, transforming England from an agricultural to an industrial economy.
+• The industrial revolution was triggered by population growth, increased demand for goods, and the transition from farming to industrial activities in England.

-• Key inventions like the spinning jenny, water frame, and James Watt's steam engine revolutionized production and transportation, making goods cheaper and more accessible.
+• Key inventions of the industrial revolution included the spinning jenny, the water frame, and James Watt's steam engine, which revolutionized production and transportation.

-• Mushroom towns, built near factories, were characterized by overcrowding, poor living conditions, and pollution, negatively impacting workers' health and life expectancy.
+• Industrial cities, often near factories, saw rapid growth but faced overcrowding, poor living conditions, and severe pollution, impacting workers' life expectancy.

 The causes of this revolution are the great increase of the population that we can find towards 1750, the change in demand for the products, in particular the population started to ask more pots and clothes, and also we can see that in those years people need for more efficient production, so England changed from a farming to an industrial country.
 The industrial revolution led to the creation of new technologies and inventions , new sources of power and transport and also the development of the factory system .